 The Online Teaching Practicum is a unique opportunity to learn how to effectively support synchronous online learning, with the option to propose and facilitate a future online workshop.

 Teach better and more efficiently by harnessing learning technologies in your practice.
-We’ll explore how to effectively use tools such as videos, interactive media, screencasting, games and simulations, online discussions, and, of course, Canvas.
+We’ll explore how to effectively use tools such as videos, interactive media, screencasting, games and simulations, online discussions, and of course, Canvas.

-Using the lens of international experience, this course models ‘flipped classroom’ and ‘blended learning’ approaches and advances your skills in leveraging the diversity of your students for the learning of all.
+Using the lens of international experience, this discussion-based course models ‘flipped classroom’ and ‘blended learning’ approaches and advances your skills in leveraging the diversity of your students for the learning of all.

 In this five-day, online institute, participants will design an evidence-based, inclusive teaching activity.
 Each day will be split between independent work, large group activities and lessons, and small group work.